xieweiAlex/English_Learning/words/2022/words-Aug.md

 Let me talk to him, I will **circle back**.
 I can't keep up this clever **charade** any longer.

+I'm her Uber driver, your nanny still in the car.
+She **dozed off** on the way here.

 ## Interesting